 The landlord has a statutory pledge on all the tenant's assets (goods, equipment, other moveable property) within the premises.
 If the tenant is late with a payment, the landlord may seize the assets and foreclose on them.
 The pledge does not release the landlord from foreclosure proceedings, which may be simplified if the tenant voluntarily submitted to foreclosure - see below.
 The pledge may only concern the assets owned by the tenant and secure debts due for less than 12 months.
 When things go really bad, it is often the case that the tenant takes the goods out of the premises, as the pledge expires when the asset leave the premises.
 The tenant's voluntary submission to enforcement is a pretty standard requirement of every landlord.
 It enables the latter to leapfrog judicial proceedings and start enforcement much faster than usual.
 Submission to enforcement is executed by the tenant before a notary, and the entry into force of the lease is sometimes made dependent on the delivery of this notarial deed to the landlord.
-Submission to enforcement concerns two things: payments and the vacation of premises.
+Submission to enforcement usually only applies to the vacating of a premises after the expiry or termination of the lease agreement.
+Small-sized tenants are also often required to execute a declaration on voluntary submission to enforcement concerning payments due from the tenant to the landlord during the lease term (rent, service charges, penalties etc.).